 Lucy and Bobbi Lancaster are the owners of Lancaster’s of Gold Canyon.
 We have a small breeding program.
 Our dogs are first and foremost, cherished members of our family and live in our home with us.
 We started with our first Havanese in 2005 and have never looked back.
 We are proud members of the Havanese Club of America and the Cascade Havanese Club.
-We are Breeders of Merit with the American Kennel Club.
+We are Breeders of Merit with the American Kennel Club and have an “Excellent” rating with Good Dog.
 Our goal is to produce happy and healthy Havanese puppies who typify the AKC Breed Standard.
 Our puppies are primarily produced to provide exceptional companionship for families.
 However, we do show a select few of our dogs in AKC approved conformation events.

 Raising puppies is an absolute joy but entails much thought and commitment to do it right.
 Scroll down to read about some of the things that make a Lancaster’s of Gold Canyon puppy unique.